resistics/resistics/docs/source/cookbook/processing-lemi-b423.rst

     Impedance tensor estimate for Lemi B423 data at a sampling frequency of 500 Hz with a different windowing scheme and variable coherence masking for each decimation level.
 The result is now better than default settings in both the long periods and dead band.

+The coherence mask has indeed improved the dead band reponse.
+With further work and investigation of statistics, it may be possible to achieve an ever better result.

 Complete example scripts
 ~~~~~~~~~~~~~~~~~~~~~~~~